×

 "Costa Ballena Women's club, a poker club, an airsoft group, a few local bands and music groups, surfing, etc," remarked one retiree in Ojochal.

 "In Costa Rica, residents enjoy a variety of recreational facilities, such as beaches, national parks, and outdoor activities.
 Costa Rica is known for its stunning beaches, which offer a variety of activities such as swimming, snorkeling, and surfing.
 Costa Rica also has a number of national parks, which provide opportunities for hiking, camping, and bird watching.
 Additionally, Costa Rica is home to a variety of outdoor activities, such as zip-lining, horseback riding, and kayaking.
-With its diverse range of recreational facilities, Costa Rica is a great destination for those looking to enjoy the outdoors," said one retiree in living in Costa Rica.
+With its diverse range of recreational facilities, Costa Rica is a great destination for those looking to enjoy the outdoors," explained one retiree living in Costa Rica.

 View More Answers